 I’m a former NY based artist now living and working in SW Florida.
-My passion for the watercolor medium started with the first time I opened up a tube of Windsor Newton water color paints.
+My passion for the watercolor medium started the first time I opened a tube of Windsor Newton water color paints.
 I’m a self-taught artist who grew up in a family of painters and creatives.
 Music was and still is, a huge part of my life.
 I started painting with watercolors in 1986 with a focus on portraits of musicians.
 This became the Musician Series I. My first complete watercolor was of Miles Davis.

 In 2012 Super Storm Sandy found its way to destroying 1/2 of my works and I did not pick up a brush again until 2016.
 While it was devastating it taught me the lessons of impermanency and letting go.